 Internships abroad can enhance and strengthen your language skills, deepen your social immersion in a foreign culture, and provide in-depth experience in a work environment.

-Internships can also provide knowledge and skills that may lead to career, a graduate school, and other future opportunities.
+Internships can also provide knowledge and skills that may lead to career, graduate school, and other future opportunities.
 Most are for 16 hours per week.

 Possibilities span a wide range, and vary from site to site, but generally include government agencies, nongovernmental organizations, businesses, the media, educational organizations, and the arts.